tomtom-international/commisery-action/README.md

 max-subject-length: 120
 tags:
   docs: Documentation changes not part of the API
+  example:
-  example: Changes to example code in the repository
+    description: Changes to example code in the repository
+  perf:
+    description: Performance improvements
+    bump: true

 disable:
   - C001
   - C018